 LDq,Nm=a(Nm-1)(b+(Nm-1)+LDq,1,

 where Nm is the number of plants in monoculture, LDq,Nm is the complexity at Nm, a and b are phenomenological parameters that scale LDq,Nm and Nm, respectively, and LDq,1 is a constant parameter, representing the average complexity for 1-plant monocultures.
 Adding the constant, LDq,1, and subtracting the constant, 1, shift the function so that when Nm = 1, LDq,Nm=LDq,1 .
-We used non-linear least squares to estimate parameters a and b.
+We used non-linear least squares to estimate parameters a and b from the 4,000 estimates of average complexity of monocultures (N = 1,000 estimates at 1, 2, 3, and 4 plants).
 Our asymptotic model appeared to provide a good fit to the data (R2 = 0.88, LDq,Nm=0.62(Nm-1)(3.62+(Nm-1)+1.25) and predicted a value of 1.84 for the complexity of 100 plant monocultures (LDq,100 = 1.84).

 To examine whether this asymptotic model was appropriate for our data, we applied it to the results of our primary simulation (data presented in Fig. 6 of main text).
 Specifically, we replaced Nm with NG, the number of genotypes sampled, and LDq,1 is the average complexity for genotype monocultures, and re-estimated the scaling parameters a and b.
 We found that this model provided an excellent fit to our data (R2 = 0.96, LDq,NG=0.76(NG-1)(2.23+(NG-1)+1.52).
 Indeed, the predicted complexity of 25-genotype polycultures was 2.209, which only deviated less than a tenth of 1% from the average calculated from our resampling procedure (LDq,25 = 2.208).
 We also tried fitting non-asymptotic models (5) to our data; however, we found that both a log-linear (R2 = 0.89, LDq,NG=0.19*log(NG)+1.65) = and log-log (R2 = 0.87, log(LDq,NG)=0.10*log(NG)+0.50) model had relatively low R2, highly biased residuals, and overestimated food-web complexity by 2 and 3%, respectively, compared to the asymptotic model (predicted LDq,25: log-linear = 2.26; log-log = 2.28).

 While the above analysis suggests that our asymptotic model provides a good fit to our data, it does not give much insight into how accurate the model’s predictions will be when we extrapolate beyond the original data.
 One way we can examine this is by refitting our model with smaller fractions of our data and seeing how accurately it extrapolates to predict the complexity of 25-genotype polycultures.
 When we did this, we found that the model began to increasingly overestimate food-web complexity.
-For example, with the first 40% of the data (i.e. 1 to 10 genotypes), the model overestimated food-web complexity by less than 1%; however, with the first 12% of the data (e.g. 1 to 3 genotypes), the model overestimated food-web complexity by about 3%.
+For example, with the first 40% of the data (i.e. 1 to 10 genotypes), the model overestimated food-web complexity by less than 1%; however, with the first 12% of the data (e.g. 1 to 3 genotypes), the model overestimated the complexity of 25-genotype polycultures by about 3%.
 While these predictions are still quite accurate, our asymptotic model for monocultures is extrapolating based on 4% of the potential data (4 of 100 plants).
 Therefore, it seems reasonable to suggest that the predicted complexity of 100-plant monocultures may be overestimated by ~5%.
 So while this asymptotic model likely gives a more accurate baseline for estimating the additive effects of complementarity, it also suggests that the reported effect of 20% is a slightly conservative estimate.”